 This document requires the signature of the Saint Joseph's College student.
 Once signed, please upload this form into the CastleBranch Profile system.

-I. , a student in the Saint Joseph's College nursing program, do hereby acknowled ge reading the Nursing Student Handbook.
-I understand the acknowledge that compliance with the information in the Nursing Student Handbook is n nandatory for successful completion of the nursing program I am enrolled in.
-Student signature: Date:
+I,, a student in the Saint Joseph's College nursing program, do hereby acknowledge reading the Nursing Student Handbook.
+I understand the content within this document and acknowledge that compliance with the information in the Nursing Student Handbook is mandatory for successful completion of the nursing program I am enrolled in.

+Student signature:

+Date: